garethrogers2828/goodfellas/README.md

 - Featured on all three pages using bootstrap, the full responsive navigation bar includes links to Home, Services & Contact page.
-Its resposive on all 3 pages.
+Its responsive on all 3 pages.
 - Its useful to all users so they can find the information they want and know what page they are on all times.

-## Home/landing Page
+## Home/Landing Page

 <img width="1910" height="901" alt="home-page" src="https://github.com/user-attachments/assets/23d0343e-1ce2-416c-9017-cce11f5e353d" />

-- The Home/landing includes an image that clearly shows the type of service available.
+- The Home/Landing page includes an image that clearly shows the type of service available.
 The content is engaging and quirky and makes you want to find out more.
 - This is useful to the visitor as it immediatley shows them the type of service available.
 The content quickly explains the reason for the site in a fun and engaging way.

 ## Services